atomisthq/docs/docs/automations/index.md

 -   Runtime platforms like [Kubernetes][k8] and [Cloud Foundry][cf]
 -   Custom events from _any_ other system you use

+and makes them available via an automation API.

 As Atomist ingests events, typically via webhook JSON payloads, it automatically correlates them to each other: commits to pushes to builds to deployments to running containers.
 This results in a data model that represents your development flow.
-Automations rely on this data model to provide the necessary context so they can always do the right thing.
+You can subscribe to events and take action when they occur, with the data model providing the necessary context so your automations can always do the right thing.

-The Atomist development automation platform also provides a simple yet powerful interface for implementing custom bot commands.
-By providing all the infrastructure needed to hear commands, collect parameters, execute the code, and respond back, Atomist lets you focus on writing your bot command code, not all the ceremony around it.
+The development automation platform also provides a simple yet powerful interface for implementing custom chat bot commands.
+Atomist provides all the infrastructure needed to hear commands, collect parameters, execute the code, and respond back, letting you focus on writing your bot command code, not all the ceremony around it.

 The Atomist automation API can be accessed via any compliant client.
 The reference implementation of the client is open source, written in [TypeScript][ts], and available in the [automation-client-ts][client-ts] GitHub repository and via [NPM][aac].
-The client can be used to query data _and_ register custom bot commands & event subscriptions.
+The reference client provides local testing tools, a CLI, interactive querying of the data model, and interfaces for implementing your own automations.

 [gh]: https://github.com (GitHub.com)
 [ghe]: https://enterprise.github.com/home (GitHub Enterprise)